WordPress/openverse/catalog/DAGs.md

 ## `recreate_audio_popularity_calculation`

-This file generates Apache Airflow DAGs that, for the given media type, completely wipe out the PostgreSQL relations and functions involved in calculating our standardized popularity metric.
-It then recreates relations and functions to make the calculation, and performs an initial calculation.
-The results are available in the materialized view for that media type.
+This file generates Apache Airflow DAGs that, for the given media type, completely wipes out and recreates the PostgreSQL functions involved in calculating our standardized popularity metric.

+Note that they do not drop any tables or views related to popularity, and they do not perform any popularity calculations.
+Once this DAG has been run, the associated popularity refresh DAG must be run in order to actually recalculate popularity constants and standardized popularity scores using the new functions.

 These DAGs are not on a schedule, and should only be run manually when new SQL code is deployed for the calculation.